Data augmentation instead of explicit regularization: Methods

 \subsection{Data}

-We perform the experiments on the highly benchmarked data sets ImageNet \citep{russakovsky2015imagenet} ILSVRC 2012, CIFAR-10 and CIFAR-100 \citep{krizhevsky2009cifar}.
-We resize the 1.3 M images from ImageNet into $150\times200$ pixels, as a compromise between keeping a high resolution and speeding up the training.
-Both on ImageNet and on CIFAR, the pixel values are in the range $[0, 1]$ and have 32 bits floating precision.
+We performed the experiments on the highly benchmarked data sets ImageNet \cite{russakovsky2015imagenet} ILSVRC 2012, CIFAR-10 and CIFAR-100 \cite{krizhevsky2009cifar}.
+We resized the 1.3 M images from ImageNet into $150\times200$ pixels, as a good compromise between keeping a high resolution and speeding up the training \cite{touvron2019resolution}.
+Both on ImageNet and on CIFAR, the pixel values are in the range $[0, 1]$.

+So as to analyze the role of data augmentation, we trained every model with two different augmentation schemes as well as with no data augmentation at all.
+The two augmentation schemes are the following: